How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • Treatment of infectious diseases at the stage of pregnancy planning.

-• Complete rest, sleep.
+• Good rest, sleep.

 • Dosed physical activity, for example, water aerobics.

-• Personal hygiene, frequent hand washing.
+• Maintain personal hygiene, frequent hand washing.

 • Using a medical mask when talking to a sick person.